swfiua/noashark/doc/index.rst

-.. noah documentation master file, created by sphinx-quickstart on Fri Oct  9 16:56:50 2020.
+.. noashark documentation master file, created by sphinx-quickstart on Fri Oct  9 16:56:50 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to noah's documentation!
+Welcome to noashark's documentation!
 ================================

 .. toctree::